DavideMurro/MarioAI/README.md

 - **src/assets**
   Assets of the application, for now just the languages folder and the logos folder
 - **src/environments**
-  Custom general settings like defaultlanguage, or default API url
+  Custom general settings like default language, or default API url
 - **src/app**
   Core application